Top of page

 When you apply, you can indicate 1-3 positions you're interested in.
 We'll match you with a specific role based on your skills, interests, and our organizational needs.
 Think of it like college applications, but with less stress and more Democratic organizing.
 Note: the responsibilities lists are not exhaustive but captures common workflows for each role.

-Curriculum Team Interns (2)
+Curriculum Team Intern (2)

 The Curriculum Team builds the actual training materials that teach Democrats how to win.
 We're talking course content, slide decks, training resources —everything someone needs to go from "I'm thinking about running" to "I know exactly what I'm doing."
 Our instructional designers create materials for both our self-paced Online Academy and our live training sessions, which means we're constantly updating, improving, and making sure the information actually works in the real world.